MaggieDaisy/Cocktails_and_Dreams/README.md

 > Images

-The selection of images has been made to present specific cocktails.
-Image presentation shows to users theme of the website
+The selection of images for the carousel and card panels with recipes has been made to present specific cocktails.
+Imagery presentation shows to users the exact theme of the website making it understandable from the first impression.
+Hero images on the Home Page reflect colorful neon lights that bring atmosphere from the cocktail bar.